There are currently no items in your cart

 When Jack Zhang and Max Li were trying to import coffee cups from Hong Kong, they found the foreign exchange fees were too much for a small business to handle.
 So, they came up with an idea.
 Meet Airwallex.

-> Airwallex has been hailed as the fastest growing Unicorn in Australia.
-How did this
+Airwallex has been hailed as the fastest growing Unicorn in Australia.
+How did this come into fruition?

-> “Airwallex provides a solution to the growing needs of businesses against a backdrop of digitisation and globalisation.
+“Airwallex provides a solution to the growing needs of businesses against a backdrop of digitisation and globalisation.
 Every day, more and more businesses are moving from offline to online.
 These companies want to replicate their business models in multiple countries but find they can’t because of the lack of payment infrastructure.

 Traditional banking systems haven’t kept up with this shift in business practices.
 This is where Airwallex comes in.
 We have developed an API (application programming interface) – or in other words a technology layer – with dozens of banks worldwide to provide banking and payment services to customers around the world.

 Airwallex solves a pressing business need in a market which is growing significantly year-upon-year, and so from an investor point of view, it is an attractive proposition.
 We’ve undergone a number of fundraising rounds now, raising over US$200m in the past three years.